havr67/mangosense271/README.md

 ## Project Constraints
 While making a chatbot for the FOOD BANK, the one main constraint is a lack of experience and knowledge.
 We will need to have a good quality outcome in the limited time we have to solve the majority of problems.

+## Project Activities

-## Please check different branches for Project Activities
+Please check different branches for project Activities:
 - [Activity 1](https://github.com/havr67/mangosense271/tree/activity_1)

 - [Activity 2](https://github.com/havr67/mangosense271/tree/activity_2)